-Maryse Cardin is a university instructor, communications practitioner, coach and author.
+Maryse Cardin is a university instructor, an award-winning communications practitioner, coach and author.
 She is dedicated to speaking to herself with love, compassion and kindness and to helping others learn to do the same.

 Her passion for teaching positive and loving self-talk is driven by her desire for us all to have lives filled with love, health, peace, joy and success.
 For many, self-talk is the key to healing and personal transformation.

 Maryse’s unique self-talk program, Speaking to Yourself with Love®, combines elements from intrapersonal communication theory, psychology, sports psychology and coaching, Zen Buddhism among other approaches.
 She is a Psychological Kinesiology (PSYCH-K®) practitioner which combines positive self-talk with physical movement to transform limiting beliefs.